 2.6 Until either we block all transactions in accordance with clause 2.5, or your identity is confirmed using data from a credit reference agency or from us receiving copies of requested identity documents, we will limit your bPay account to £2,000 of transactions or £700 of money, returning from your bPay account to a card used to load money from.
 For the security of your bPay account and to prevent money laundering if you approach or exceed these limits we will block any transactions evidence of your identity is provided.

 3 Making Payments3.1 If you want to make a payment using your bPay device, you need to authorise the transaction by holding your bPay device next to a contactless terminal.
 Once you have authorised a payment we cannot change or cancel it.

 3.2 If you use your bPay device abroad, the transaction will be converted into pounds sterling at the Visa reference exchange rate applicable on the day the transaction is processed.

 3.3 You can view your balance and details of payments in and out of your bPay wallet online or via the bPay app.
 We will display 6 months of data in the app and online, if you want older information please contact customer services.
 You should tell us as soon as possible if there is something which you think is wrong.

 4.2 You must use your email address and password in order to access your bPay account online or passcode to access the bPay app.
 You must learn your password/passcode and keep it secret.
-Never write it down without disguising it.
+Never write it down without first disguising it.